iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Projected Gradient via Gradient Dynamics Euler's Method.md

 I am suspecting using different formula for the finite difference term might produce the Douglas–Rachford Envelope scheme?

+Convergence rate might be related to the Lyaponouv function for this given dynamical system.

 ---
 ### **Backwards Euler and Proximal Point**